aspose-words/Aspose.Words-Documentation/net/developer-guide/linq-reporting-engine/template-syntax/composing-expressions/_index.md

 ## Working with Types

-LINQ Reporting Engine enables you to use externally visible types in template expressions.
+LINQ Reporting Engine allows you to use externally visible types in template expressions.
 A *visible type* is a public type with outer types (if any) are public as well.
 You can use a data source object of any visible type to pass it to the engine.

 However, you can use the identifier of a visible type in template expressions only if the following additional requirements are met: